Best Yoga For Runners

 Pyramid Pose (Parsvottanasana)

 Your calves and ankles take a lot of strain, but it’s easy to give them some much-needed TLC.
-The Pyramid Pose with blocks is the perfect way to stretch those trouble areas while freeing up your tight hamstrings too!
+The Pyramid Pose with blocks is the perfect way to stretch those trouble areas.
+While freeing up your tight hamstrings too!

 Enliven your Crescent Lunge practice with a stimulating balance!
 Shorten the stance to allow for grounding in the outer heel of your back foot.